JonasBernard/FakeStandby/contribute.md

 As the app will be published on F-Droid, the code has to fit their [Inclusion Policy](https://f-droid.org/en/docs/Inclusion_Policy/).
 This means, you can't just add any closed source dependencies or google services to the app.
-Make sure to double check the changes against this policy before commiting.
+Make sure to double check the changes against this policy before committing.

 ## Contribute to Website and PR media
 To contribute to the website have a look at the [corresponding branch](https://github.com/JonasBernard/FakeStandby/tree/gh-pages).

-To add PR meida and images anywhere to the project, [contact me directly](mailto:public.jbernard@web.de).
+To add PR media and images anywhere to the project, [contact me directly](mailto:public.jbernard@web.de).